mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 scratch pad, this will load the dash area into the mini scratch pad of the :guilabel:`Save New Brush Preset` dialog.

-The scratch pad has four buttons underneath it.
+The scratch pad has five buttons underneath it.
 These are in order for:

 #.
-Showing the current brush image
+Fill area with brush preset icon
 #.
-Adding a gradient to the scratch pad (useful for smudge brushes)
+Fill area with current image
 #.
-Filling with the background color
+Fill area with gradient (useful for smudge brushes)
 #.
-Clearing everything on the scratch pad
+Fill area with background color
+#.
+Reset area to white

 Section D - The Options List
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^